indexed-xyz/docs/docs/chains.md

 # Supported Chains

-Currently, the following chains are supported:
+Currently, the following chains are supported, the name in parenthesis is the path name in R2.

-- Ethereum
+- Ethereum (ethereum)
-- Gnosis
+- Gnosis (gnosis)
-- Base (testnet)
+- Base (base-goerli)
-- Arweave
+- Arweave (arweave)
+- Linea (linea)

 # Requesting Support